akersh-s/sample-skill-nodejs-sauce-boss/content/3-integrate/c-integrate-with-backend.md

 into this file.

 **1.16** Now open `index.js` and find the `lauchRequestHandler`.
 Find the `responsebuilder` API.
-It should be starting around `line 73`.
+It should be around `line 73`.
-Uncomment the following directive that should look something like the following code snippet.
+Uncomment directive that has the same basic elements as the following code snippet.

 **Add the APL directive.**